-We are asking that the 2024 budget prioritize the programs that help older adults age well in their homes and communities and that support caregivers.
-In the interest of the older adults that we serve and that you represent in Milwaukee County, we hope you will support, and urge your colleagues to support, a final 2024 funding bill that includes significant increases for critical OAA and other aging programs that reflect the incredible need for these aging services that exists in our community and around the country.
+We are asking that the final FY 2025 budget prioritize the programs that help older adults age well and with dignity in their homes and communities.
+In the interest of the older adults that we serve and that you represent in Milwaukee County, we hope you will support, and urge your colleagues to support, a final 2025 funding bill that includes significant increases for critical OAA and other aging programs that reflect the incredible need for these aging services that exists in our community and around the country.